 AAA Editor Notes

-The top floor chronicles the continued struggle for civil and human rights around the world.
-Beginning with the events surrounding the signing of the Universal Declaration of Human Rights by the United Nations, the gallery's displays take visitors from 1948 to modern day.
-Spark of Conviction: The Global Human Rights Movement explores contemporary fights for human rights.
+Spark of Conviction: The Global Human Rights Movement chronicles the continued struggle for civil and human rights around the world.
+Focused on the Universal Declaration of Human Rights, the gallery's displays take visitors through the paths of the offenders and defenders of human rights.
 Exhibits are updated regularly to remain current as events unfold around the globe.